-The inhibition of cell proliferation by doxorubicin could be due to cell-cycle arrest; therefore, cell cycle analysis was conducted using flow cytometry.
-After being transfected with LV-hsa-mir-34a, the cell cycle distribution analysis showed significantly increased cell population in G1 phase and blockade of G1 cells was more significant after combination with doxorubicin (F = 123.38, P < 0.01) (Figure 4).
+The inhibition of cell proliferation by doxorubicin could be due to cell cycle arrest; therefore, cell cycle analysis was conducted using flow cytometry.
+After being transfected with LV-hsa-mir-34a, the cell cycle distribution analysis showed a significant increase in cells in G1 phase, and blockade of G1 cells was more significant after combination with doxorubicin (F = 123.38, P < 0.01) (Figure 4).
 These results indicate that doxorubicin can induce cell cycle arrest, which can be enhanced by LV-hsa-mir-34a.

 Apoptosis